 Let’s break that down a little more.

 If a coach doesn’t feel valued, acknowledge them more.
 Show them some friggin love.
-Let them know why you’re stoked they’re on the team.
-Let them know that you noticed when they did such-and-such.
+Let them know why you’re stoked they’re on the team, that you noticed when they did such-and-such.

 Check-in to make sure you share the same value system and priorities.
+If you want to change lives and improve your town, and they’re more into the hustle of building a fitness empire, you’re offering two different products on the floor.
 If there’s conflict there, let them go so they can find a gym where they can thrive and love their work.

 If a coach doesn’t feel like what they’re doing is meaningful, or that they don’t personally have much of an impact, that’s often pretty easy to solve.

-Find out what they’re passionate about.
-Give them the space and creative control to bring that into the gym.
+Find out what excites them, energizes them, makes them feel curious.
+When our days are stacked with things that don’t make us feel that way, we feel drained, empty, indifferent.
+(Burn out is often just boredom, btw.)
+Give them space and creative control to bring that something into the gym.
 Let them expand their influence.
 Let them take ownership.
 Are they super into obstacle races lately?
 Great.
 Let them bring something related to that to the table.
-Figure out what makes them feel alive and excited and super chatty.
-And then let them lead.
+Figure out what makes them feel more energized and alive.
+What makes ’em super chatty?
+Then get out of the way and let them lead.
 Who knows, it just might set you apart from the box down the street.

 Create a text/email thread and share success stories, before and afters, etc., to remind everyone of what kind of an impact their making in people’s lives.
 Teams really need this sometimes.
 We can get bogged down by all the BS.